Call for Accreditation

 The Clubs respect the founding principles of UNESCO and are non-profit making.
 They are also legally and financially independent from UNESCO.

-UNESCO Clubs aim to:
+Clubs for UNESCO aim to:

-Four (4) main categories of UNESCO Clubs:
+Four (4) main categories of Clubs for UNESCO:

 Clubs established in schools whose members are pupils and teachers in educational institutions;